First Avenue upgrade - Maroochydore

 - transforming the eastern side of First Avenue including extending kerbing and landscaped areas and new street furniture

-- relocating the two bus stops along First Avenue to The Esplanade and upgrading them to minimise conflict with other First Avenue street users
+- relocating the two bus stops along First Avenue to The Esplanade and upgrading them to minimise conflict with other First Avenue street users (completed in 2025)

 - installing new street furniture to provide a welcoming, green environment for residents and visitors.